kharelpk/ResearchCopilot/README.md

 * Powered by OpenAI's GPT-3.5 Turbo

 ## Prerequisites
-To use this extension, you need to have an [OpenAI API key] (https://openai.com/product).
+To use this extension, you need to have an OpenAI API key.
+Please visit https://openai.com/product.
 Sign up for an account on the OpenAI website to get access to the API key.

 ## Installation